The riddler is a weekly math, logic and probability problem hosted by fivethirtyeight.com, a statistically oriented politics, sports and culture blog.

 If the answer is particularly cool or my solution can be extended, made interactable or generalized then I'll usually write it up.
 I've also created and submitted some problems that have been featured.

-This is a mathmatical object I made based off a problem on the /r/puzzles subreddit.
+This is a mathmatical object I made and obviously named after myself

 It is a square matrix such that each row's leftmost element times its rightmost element will equal the two inner numbers (in the example below, the top row has 6*7 = 42).
 Similarly, each column's uppermost element times the column's lowermost element equals the middle digits (in the example, the right column is 7*8 = 56), as read top to bottom.